UpRightSofia/lottolodge/README.md

 - **Participation Odds**: Considering an average savings of approximately $6,000 (based on US statistics with a median of $4,960 and an average of $40,000), a median participant would gain around 300 tickets weekly.
 This provides a significant 50% chance of securing a win each week.

+# Project Structure

+- **Root**: Houses configuration and setup files like `Dockerfile`, `docker-compose.yaml`, and `README.md`.
+The main entry point for the application is found in `main.go`.
+- **scripts**: This directory holds shell scripts for various operations, such as Docker image building and starting/stopping services.
+- **src**: Main source code resides here and is further subdivided into:
+  - **handlers**: Here, you'll find the logic responsible for handling HTTP requests.
+This logic is divided based on its functionality, i.e., pool, tickets, and winnings.
+  - **models**: This section defines the data models and the interactions with the database.
+Distinct directories for each entity (like pool, settings, ticket, user, winning) and utility functions are placed here.
+  - **migrations**: Houses SQL migration files essential for evolving the database structure.
+  - **utils**: A collection of utility functions useful across various parts of the project, especially during integration tests.

+Each sub-directory generally comprises a mix of Go source files (`.go`).
+Unit tests accompany these files and can be recognized by their `_test.go` suffix.
+SQL scripts (`.sql`) also appear where relevant.

+ - Integration tests in models require docker running

 # Installation